 If you do decide to actually spend those 30 minutes doing what makes you happy, then it's not time wasted, that is time spent improving your craft, and doing something that makes you happy.
-And anything that check those boxes will never be a waste of time.
+And anything that checks those boxes will never be a waste of time.

-For me, it was clear that I wanted to stop regretting things, I rather try and fail, than to never try and regret it later.
+For me, it was clear that I wanted to stop regretting things, I rather try and fail, than never try and regret it later.

 And my entire creative life is based on that, that's the reason why I jumped from the film industry to photography, that's the reason why I took a year off and left everything behind and moved to Japan.